2012 has been a really big one for Parabox Games.

 As for our old blog location (cavemancraig.wordpress.com), we will keep it in ‘archive’ mode, indefinitely, which means all the content will remain, but no more content (including comments) can be added.
 For all the latest news and comments, stick around here!

 We’re excited to be announcing that Caveman Craig 2 is now available on a large number of portal websites – including i-play, yahoo games, and more.
 This means that more people get to play our game!

 The past couple of weeks have been spent marketing our upcoming Caveman Craig 2 DLC, and preparing the announcements for our next projects.
 We are also experimenting with Game Maker Studio and coming up with some more game ideas.. as we do!

 Nightbear is still in planning stages – it’s the sort of game that really needs to be worked out to the finest detail before it can be put together.
 I can’t wait to show you some more epic concept art that Tim has come up with, and release some more details on the game!

-Our 2nd game announcement is coming soon via our video log, so make sure you subscribe to our youtube channel if you haven’t already!
+Our 2nd game announcement is coming soon via our video log, so make sure you if you haven’t already!
 This game will likely be created natively for mobile and desktop platforms, and will include a free version and ‘deluxe version’.
 BUT SSHH!!
 I’m not supposed to say anything yet.

 Some of you may have noticed that our domains have changed around a little bit.
 Parabox Games is now running on a dedicated host (rather than sharing a room with Autumnhouse Web Services), and this is a step forward in trying to combine all our sites together.
 Eventually I hope to migrate this blog into a new version of the Parabox Website, which should be exciting!